Megagig/pharma-care-saas/Implementation/RBAC_IMPLEMENTATION.md

 For technical support or questions about the RBAC implementation:

-- Email: dev@pharmacare.com
+- Email: dev@PharmaPilot.com
 - Documentation: /docs/rbac
 - Issue Tracker: GitHub Issues

 ---

-*This documentation is maintained by the PharmaCareSaaS development team.*
+*This documentation is maintained by the PharmaPilotSaaS development team.*